 Our car hire on Reunion branch is conveniently located at the Roland Garros Airport near Sainte Marie ensuring you have a stress-free start to your visit.
 Sixt booking procedures are quick and easy and should your plans change, cancellations are often free of charge.
 Browse the map above to see some of the sights we recommend visiting when you rent a car on Reunion.

 Every Sixt car hire on Reunion is supplied by trusted and well-known makes such as BMW, Mercedes-Benz, Jaguar or Audi.
-On our bookings page, you can select from optional extras that include child seats or choose to rent a car on Reunion with an automatic transmission.
+On our bookings page, you can select from optional extras that include child seats, Sat Navs, or choose to rent a car on Reunion with an automatic transmission.

 All international driving licences are accepted on La Reunion but if they are in non-Roman alphabets such as Arabic, Russian, Cyrillic or Chinese they must be accompanied by an International Driver's Permit (IDP).
 This can be obtained in the UK either online or from Post Offices.